GG38040/hybridsec_blog/src/content/blog/hybrid-warfare-wxauthor.md

 # Climate Pressure and the Rise of Authoritarianism

-> _"Authoritarianism thrives in crisis — and the climate crisis is no exception."_
-> — HybridSec

 In this new blog series, HybridSec explores one of the most urgent and underexamined dynamics of the 21st century: the correlation between escalating climate disruption and the global resurgence of authoritarianism.
 This isn't speculative — it's visible in economic stress, political backlash, and centralized power responses to instability.

 ## The Hypothesis